Medical Insurance Requirement and Health & Safety Tips

 Please check with your insurance agent regarding any policy questions or concerns you may have about health benefits while living and traveling in Europe.
 If you believe your current insurance policy does not provide sufficient medical coverage while out of your state/geographical service area, please research a health insurance plan that does.

-If your current plan meets the coverage requirements, please follow instructions for the Student Health Insurance Plan Online Waiver Form.
+If your current plan meets the coverage requirements, you can waive the EC Student Health Plan cost from your fall bill.
+Please follow instructions for the Student Health Insurance Plan Online Waiver Form.

 Additional Study Abroad Insurance Health Plan Information

 You are free to choose whatever health insurance plan meets the above requirements.
 We offer some links below so you can research other options.
 We do not make recommendations for any of these plans.
 It is best to talk to your insurance agent about which plan will work for you, or which plan could supplement your current insurance policy to meet the State of MA and Dutch requirements.

 Also, it will be helpful to read this USA Today article about study abroad insurance options.

 Payment for Medical Services Abroad

 European doctors and hospitals will not accept American insurance for payment of services.
 You must be prepared to pay for services when you use them.
 Most American insurance carriers will reimburse you for these expenses, so be sure to keep all receipts.
 You should check with your current insurance agent on plan coverage details and on reimbursement procedures before you leave for Europe.

 PSYCHOLOGICAL COUNSELING SERVICES are not part of the on-campus services provided by the Office of Student Affairs.
 The counseling service options recommended to students are a 30-40 minute bus ride from the castle, depending on the business.
 Details about psychological counseling service will be provided to castle students during Orientation Weekend at Kasteel Well, and can be viewed in the Kasteel Well Student Handbook.